What is an environmental portrait and what is not

 Environmental Portrait Tips

-1. Think first of composing for the environment first.
-Then, find the angle that best captures the space for which the subject either: works, plays, or lives, for example.
+1. Compose for the environment first.
+Then, find the angle that best captures the space in which the subject works, plays, or lives.

 2. The environment should be enough to communicate something about the subject.